What Are the Symptoms of Cocaine Withdrawal?

 Sometimes the withdrawal may last longer.
 For instance, in more extreme cases, it may last up to two years.
 This depends on a variety of factors, including:

 - The length of time someone abused the drug.
 For those who use the drug for a longer period of time, the withdrawal is usually longer.
-This may be due to a buildup of the drug in their bodies.
+This may be due to a buildup of the drug in their bodies and a change in the way the body functions.

 - How much of the drug they used.
 Users who ingested higher doses will almost certainly experience more intense and longer withdrawal symptoms.